hiromorozumi/beepcomp/documentation/beepcomp_users_guide.md

     BEEFUP=50 CDEFG~
     BEEFUP=100 CDEFG~

+The beef-up effect is available also available for the drum channel, but be careful because too much of this effect can lessen the crispness of the drum hits.

 <div id="tone_presets" />
 ## Tone Presets ##

 With one line of the command `PRESET=`, you can set your channel to a set of predetermined tone parameters.
 You are welcome to try out the currently registered presets by declaring one of the following at the top of a channel:

+* `DEFAULTTONE` ...
+(Square wave) Resets to flat envelope shaping.
 * `PRESET=BEEP` ...
 (Square wave) Straight PC Beep tone.
 * `PRESET=POPPY` ...
 (Square wave) Sustained tone with a strong attack.
 * `PRESET=POPPYVIB` ...
 (Square wave) Preset POPPY with vibrato.